EdgeServe/edgeserve.github.io/index.md

 ## Motivation and Design Principles
 Machine learning deployments are getting more complex where models may source feature data from a variety of disparate services hosted on different devices.
 Examples include:
-- **Network Security.** Packet catpure data collected from different nodes in a network may have to be combined to make global decisions about whether an attack is taking place.
+- **Network Security.** Packet capture data collected from different nodes in a network may have to be combined to make global decisions about whether an attack is taking place.
 - **Systematic Stock Trading.** Data from a variety of data streams, often sourced from different vendors, are combined to predict the movement of stock prices.
 - **Multimodal Augmented Reality.** Data from different sensors placed around a room, e.g., multiple video cameras, can be integrated into a single global model to make inferences about activities taking place in the room.